 So all this info – so what?
 What do you do?
 How can you make sure you and your kiddos aren’t breathing adulterated, disease-inducing air?

 Get Proactive On Air Filtration

-Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a loved one with a low immune system or someone who’s very susceptible to illness.
-Even if there aren’t any respiratory issues in your house, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency unit.
+Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a loved one with a low immune system or someone who’s highly susceptible to illness.
+Even if there aren’t any respiratory issues in your house, you’ll be instantly surprised by the almost instant change from a standard air filter to a High Efficiency unit.